hsilviu05/VulnArena/client/README.md

 ## Troubleshooting

-- **Challenges not loading**: Make sure the backend is running on port 5027
+- **Challenges not loading**: Make sure the backend is running on port 5028 and that the `apiBaseUrl` in `script.js` is correctly configured.
+Check the browser's developer console for any network errors.
-- **File downloads failing**: Check that the backend file endpoints are working
-- **UI not responsive**: Ensure you're using a modern browser with CSS Grid support
+- **Styling issues**: Clear your browser cache to ensure the latest version of `styles.css` is being used.

+## Prerequisites

+1. **Web Server**: You need a local web server to serve the client files.
+A simple one is `http-server` for Node.js.